You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 This is one of the best ways to practice mindfulness.
 Remember those childhood days when we used to get our hands dirty playing in the mud, soil, beach, and what not?

-Touch the soil, brush your hands through the grass, plant a tree, and experience the beautiful smell of the soil, the water running through your palms.
+Touch the soil, brush your hands through the grass, plant a tree, and experience the beautiful smell of the soil, and the water running through your palms.

 Feel the texture of the tree trunk.
 The patterns they form.
 Notice the sand from the beach, hold it and feel the texture, rub the sand between your palms.